rubocop/rubocop/manual/basic_usage.md

 Command flag                    | Description
 --------------------------------|------------------------------------------------------------
-`-a/--auto-correct`             | Auto-correct certain offenses. *Note:* Experimental - use with caution.
+`-a/--auto-correct`             | Auto-correct certain offenses. *Experimental*, use with caution.
 `-c/--config`                   | Run with specified config file.
 `-C/--cache`                    | Store and reuse results for faster operation.
 `-d/--debug`                    | Displays some extra debug output.